 Monday through Friday 8:30 a.m. to 5:00 p.m.
 (Mountain Time).
 Also, feel welcome to call anytime to leave a message on our voice mail.

 Extremely unfavorable water and weather conditions, insufficient bookings, and other conditions & events, can be cause for a trip cancellation.
 Hughes River Expeditions, Inc. will not be held responsible for any cancellation, or for expenses incurred as a result of such cancellation.
 Hughes River Expeditions, Inc. has the right to make schedule changes to alternate rivers when necessary due to high water, low water, forest fires, log jams, debris flows and other events.
 When you book a trip with HRE you agree to make such schedule changes when required by events beyond our control.
 Extreme water conditions may mean that paddle rafts, supply pontoons, McKenzie drift boats, and/or inflatable kayaks cannot be used.
 Hughes River Expeditions, Inc. has the right to make river craft changes when necessary for safety.
 When last minute boat changes are necessary, we may not have time to inform you before your trip.
 But, whatever happens, we promise a great river trip and lots of fun!

-Hughes River Expeditions, Inc. spares nothing to assure that all trips we operate are the safest and best outfitted expeditions available.
-Our safety record is excellent.
+Hughes River Expeditions, Inc. has an excellent safety record.
 However, river running is not without some risk, and you as a potential river runner, must be willing to assume this risk.
 HUGHES RIVER EXPEDITIONS, Inc. assumes no responsibility whatsoever for your personal safety or for damage or loss of your equipment.
 We strongly recommend the purchase of trip insurance.
-You will be required to sign an “assumption of risk agreement” in order to join a river trip with Hughes River Expeditions, Inc.
+You will be required to sign a waiver/assumption of risk form in order to join a river trip with Hughes River Expeditions, Inc.